DOI-USGS/geobipy/docs/_sources/examples/Models/plot_model_1d.rst.txt

     /Users/nfoks/codes/repositories/geobipy/geobipy/src/base/customPlots.py:649: MatplotlibDeprecationWarning: You are modifying the state of a globally registered colormap.
 In future versions, you will not be able to modify a registered colormap in-place.
 To remove this warning, you can make a copy of the colormap first. cmap = copy.copy(mpl.cm.get_cmap("gray_r")) kwargs['cmap'].set_bad(color='white')
+    /Users/nfoks/codes/repositories/geobipy/geobipy/src/base/customPlots.py:690: MatplotlibDeprecationWarning: shading='flat' when X and Y have the same dimensions as C is deprecated since 3.3.
+Either specify the corners of the quadrilaterals with X and Y, or pass shading='auto', 'nearest' or 'gouraud', or set rcParams['pcolor.shading'].
+This will become an error two minor releases later. pm = ax.pcolormesh(X, Y, Zm, alpha = alpha, **kwargs)

     <AxesSubplot:xlabel='Frequency', ylabel='Depth (m)'>